MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/rds-tutorial-vbscript.md

 However, for this tutorial, use the imaginary server, "yourServer."

 > [!NOTE]
-> <P>Pay attention to the data type of <STRONG>ByRef</STRONG> arguments.
+> Pay attention to the data type of **ByRef** arguments.
 VBScript does not let you specify the variable type, so you must always pass a Variant.
-When using HTTP, RDS will allow you to pass a Variant to a method that expects a non-Variant if you invoke it with the <STRONG>RDS.DataSpace</STRONG> object <A href="createobject-method-rds.md">CreateObject</A> method.
-When using DCOM or an in-process server, match the parameter types on the client and server sides or you will receive a "Type Mismatch" error.</P>
+When using HTTP, RDS will allow you to pass a Variant to a method that expects a non-Variant if you invoke it with the **RDS.DataSpace** object [CreateObject](createobject-method-rds.md) method.
+When using DCOM or an in-process server, match the parameter types on the client and server sides or you will receive a "Type Mismatch" error.

 ```vb